Adaptive Estimation in Two-way Sparse Reduced-rank Regression: Theoretical Properties

 \section{Theoretical Properties}

-In this section, we present a theoretical analysis for the proposed estimation scheme when the noise matrix $Z$ in \eqref{eq:model} has i.i.d.~normal entries.
-The proofs of the theoretical results are deferred to \prettyref{sec:proof}.
+In this section, we present theoretical results for a slight variant of the proposed estimation scheme when the noise matrix $Z$ in \eqref{eq:model} has i.i.d.~Gaussian entries.
+Their proofs are deferred to \prettyref{sec:proof}.